cbecks2/edr-artifacts/EDRs/Tanium.md

 # Tanium

-You are likely to have a hard timing hunting on this behavior given who the tool operates.
+You are likely to have a hard timing hunting on this behavior given how the tool operates.
 Nonetheless, we are including it in the project in case you find it useful.

 ## 1. Network Telemetry
 ```